Frequently Asked Questions About Volunteering and Donations

 - Must be 18 or older

-- Can begin the volunteer process at any time of the year
+- Service hours can begin at any time during the

 When do you need volunteers?

 With your patience we will be able to accommodate you.

 What if I only have time to volunteer on evenings and weekends?

 Training takes place mostly during the business day.
 If your desire is to work during the evenings and/or weekends, you will need to arrange your schedule so that you are able to attend our orientation and daytime unit-based training.

 How old do you have to be to volunteer?